r-Lah Distribution: Properties, Limit Theorems and an Application to Compressed Sensing: Application to compressed sensing of monotone signals

-\begin{bem} For monotone signals in the Weyl chamber $A^{(n)} \coloneqq \lbrace x \in \R^n | x_1 \geq x_2 \geq \dotsc \geq x_n\rbrace$ of type $A$ a similar analysis is possible using Proposition~3.18 in~\cite{godlandschlaefli:2022} and replacing $r=1/2$ by $r=0$ throughout.
+a similar analysis is possible using Proposition~3.18 in~\cite{godlandschlaefli:2022} and replacing $r=1/2$ by $r=0$ throughout.
 For two more examples with $r=0$, see Propositions~3.19, 3.20 in~\cite{godlandschlaefli:2022}. \end{bem} Let us now compare this statement on unique recovery of $k$-sparse monotone signals to the result~\eqref{eq:unique_probab_donoho_tanner} on unique recovery of $k$-sparse non-negative signals, with fixed $k$.
 Roughly speaking, for non-negative signals, \eqref{eq:unique_probab_donoho_tanner} states that unique recovery is possible if $d$ is at least $n/2$.
 On the other hand, for monotone signals, Theorem~\ref{Treshold_sensing} states that unique recovery is possible if $d$ is larger than $(k+\frac 12)\log n$.
 Clearly, one can pass from a non-negative signal to a monotone one by building the partial sums of its entries, which does not change the sparsity parameter $k$.
 The above results suggest that these partial sums can be compressed at a much higher rate than the original signal.